open-power/capp-ucode/README.md

 Which will create a single file cappucode.bin.

-DEBUG env variable can also be set to to know which ucode blobs are being merged to generate the CAPP ucode blob.
+DEBUG env variable can also be set to know which ucode blobs are being merged to generate the CAPP ucode blob.